mbullock710/React-Portfolio/README.md

   ## Description

-  The objective of this assignment is to to create a portfolio of my coding work/experience using React.js.
+  The objective of this assignment is to create a portfolio of my coding work/experience using React.js.

   ## Installation